maziac/DeZog/README.md

 and is available in English, Spain and German [here](documentation/extras/Tutorial_ZEsarUX_sjasmplus_z80-debug/).

-Please note: The tutorial uses 'z80-debug'.
+Please note: The tutorial is a bit outdated, it uses 'z80-debug'.
 This was the former name of the project.
 It has been renamed to 'dezog'.
 This means especially that in the launch.json files you need to change 'z80-debug' to 'dezog'.

 Nevertheless Cesar (W. M.) also shows how to setup the system under Windows and explains a few features of z80-debug/DeZog so that it is a great advice to get you started.